2024 European Men's Handball Championship qualification: Format

-Teams will compete for 20 places at EHF EURO 2024.

-Qualification Phase 1
+Qualification phase 1

 Since only four teams would have participated in this round, no draw was needed.
 This phase was planned to be played in a tournament format.
 On 15 February 2021 the EHF announced that the tournament was postponed to 30 April to 2 May due to the COVID-19 pandemic.

 On 26 March 2021, the Qualification Phase 1 was cancelled and replaced with the IHF/EHF Trophy.

 IHF/EHF Trophy

 After the 2021 IHF Emerging Nations Championship was cancelled, the EHF announced in March 2021, that the IHF/EHF Trophy would take place in Tbilisi, Georgia, from 14 to 19 June 2021.
 The three best teams qualified for the relegation round.

 Relegation round

 The four worst-ranked fourth placed teams from the previous cycle join in this round.
-The draw took place on 19 August 2021, when the teams will be paired in four two-legged ties.
+The draw took place on 19 August 2021, when the teams were paired in four two-legged ties.

 Seeding

 The seeding was announced on 18 August 2021.
 Teams relegated from the 2022 European Men's Handball Championship qualification were placed into the seeding pot 2.